 - applications to vary or modify conditions,

 across a broad spectrum of project types including residential, mixed use, retail, rural, marine and energy.

-Where the local planning authority refuses, fail to determine the application within the statutory time frames or impose unacceptable planning conditions, an appeal can be made to the Secretary of State.
+Where the local planning authority refuses, fails to determine the application within the statutory time frames or imposes unacceptable planning conditions, an appeal can be made to the Secretary of State.
 A planning appeal will be dealt with by way of:

 - written representations;